 The Alter G is useful in limiting the amount of weight and forces through joints.
 Clients who are rehabbing from an injury and can’t fully bear weight on an extremity find that the Alter G is useful in helping return to proper walking and running form.
 High performance athletes also use the Alter G when training.
 For example, runners will work Alter G sessions into their training regimens to allow for longer distance runs without the wear and tear that occurs when running outside or on a regular treadmill.

 Am I appropriate for an annual exam if I don’t have an injury?

 Absolutely.
 It is recommended that everyone have an annual exam focusing on how they move and how they live.

 What are the next steps after my annual exam?

-Based on the findings of your comprehensive exam, recommendations are made to put you on the path to optimal health.
-Performance is all about – Empowering People To Live Better.
-It could be as simple as keep doing what you’re doing, or the exam could reveal an orthopedic injury that may need to be referred on to the appropriate specialists.
-Our team huddles within our team but also with other healthcare practitioners to make sure you receive the best care.
+Based on the findings of your comprehensive exam, we provide you with recommendations to put you on the path to optimal health.
+It could be as simple as saying keep doing what you’re doing, referring you to an appropriate specialist if the exam reveals an orthopedic injury.
+Our providers huddle within our team along with other healthcare practitioners to ensure you receive the best care.

 Is the annual exam covered by insurance?

 Because the exam is performed by a licensed physical therapist, the annual exam can be billed to your insurance.
 Our insurance department will verify your benefits to determine your financial responsibility prior to your exam.